arjunroyihrpa/mammoth-commons/README.md

 ## 🔬 Run locally

-1. Make **sure** you are on Python 3.13 (some modules rely on third-party libraries that do not support earlier versions).
+1. Make **sure** you are on Python 3.11 or later.
+Most modules also work in Python 3.13, with the exception of text debiasing.
 2. Install the *mai-bias* package.
 This will take time due to supporting many AI tools.
 3. Launch the desktop app.